NightwindDev/Tweak-Tutorial/p7_substratetweaks.md

 - An `IMP` variable with a compatible replacement for the implementation of the message being passed to.

-- An `IMP` variable which is a function to a function pointer that will be filled in with a stub which may be used to call the original implemenetation.
-This can be `NULL` if there are no intentions of calling the original implementation.
+- An `IMP` variable which is a function to a function pointer that will be filled in with a stub which may be used to call the original implementation.
+This can be `NULL` if there are no intentions of calling it.
 PLEASE notice, you're NOT calling %orig; here, this is just a variable which may be used if you wish to, but if you don't, it's better to pass `NULL` to avoid redundancies.

 ```objc
 // let's say we're hooking SBDockView's method: